What is the full form of FAX?

 - The FAX machine is a complete scanner & printer set.

-- The scanner examines the page first and transforms it into a fixed graphic image, then bitmaps it & sends it via a telephone line.
+- The scanner examines the page first and transforms it into a fixed graphic image, then converts it to a bitmap and sends it via a telephone line through audio frequency.